onera/paradigm/doc/sphinx/source/user_manual/comm_graph/pcg.rst

 Owner status
 ~~~~~~~~~~~~

-For each connected component of the graph, a single entity is flagged as *owner* (not to be confused with memory ownership !).
+For each connected component of the graph, a single entity is flagged as *owner* (not to be confused with memory ownership!).
 This status is determined automatically at the creation of the **Part Comm Graph** instance, and can be used in algorithms that require inter-partition synchronizations for example.
 In the :ref:`example above <pcg_example_visu>`, the owner vertices are represented by solid dots, and the "ghost" vertices by circles.